-It is important to take in eating patterns that are low in these three things.
-They are also three of the things increasing very quickly in the foods we eat every day.
+It is important to take in low eating patterns in these three things.
+They are also three things increasing very quickly in the foods we eat daily.

-The added sugars really add to the calories that are in foods and beverages, and they can come in many forms.
-Any of the additional sugars that we do not burn, we will turn to fat and store it in the body.
+The added sugars add to the calories in foods and beverages, and they can come in many forms.
+Any added sugars we do not burn will turn to fat and store it in the body.

-The most common added sugar foods are the sugar beverages and snacks and sweets.
+The most common added sugar foods are sugar beverages, snacks, and sweets.

-The type of fatty acid that is consumed will have a greater role in health than the amount of actual fat that is consumed.
-This high intake in saturated fats will be likely to increase the levels of LDLs in the body. this is the bad cholesterol and leads to poor health.
+The type of fatty acid consumed will have a greater role in health than the amount of actual fat consumed.
+This high intake of saturated fats will likely increase the levels of LDLs in the body.
+This is the bad cholesterol and leads to poor health.

-Trans fats are going to be naturally occurring in meat and dairy products, but the largest amount is going to come from the processed foods.
+Trans fats are going naturally occurring in meat and dairy products, but the largest amount is going to come from the processed foods.

-Sodium is something that is increasing with foods as we have needs for storing foods for longer times, and this helps with that.
-Sodium has a role in the blood pressure of a person, so high amounts of sodium usually see people having blood pressure problems.
+Sodium increases with foods as we need to store foods for longer times, which helps with that.
+Sodium has a role in a person’s blood pressure, so high amounts of sodium usually see people having blood pressure problems.

 Key Guideline 4: Shift to Healthier Food and Beverage Choices

 Choose foods that are nutrient dense and beverages across and in all of the food groups in place of less healthy choices.
-The overall general advise that Americans should take to shift their eating patter is to consume more veggies, fruits, whole grains, dairy, increase the protein variety, exchange solid fats for oils, reduce the added sugars, saturated fats, and sodium intake.
+The overall general advice Americans should take to shift their eating pattern is to consume more veggies, fruits, whole grains, and dairy, increase the protein variety, exchange solid fats for oils, and reduce the added sugars, saturated fats, and sodium intake.

-Some examples of things to help implement this is to:
+Some examples of things to help implement this are: